 Mental Development Disorders

-In rare cases, alcohol consumption, even in small quantities, impacts the foetus.
-A study conducted in the United States shows that, typically, a bottle of light beer or a glass of cider once a week does not cause damage to the foetus; however, about one in one thousand newborns whose mother has consumed alcohol every week during pregnancy experiences mental development issues, which manifest in anxiety, hyperactivity, and difficulty to concentrate during preschool years.
+In rare cases, alcohol consumption, even in small quantities, impacts the fetus.
+A study conducted in the United States shows that, typically, a bottle of light beer or a glass of cider once a week does not cause damage to the fetus; however, about one in one thousand newborns whose mother has consumed alcohol every week during pregnancy experiences mental development issues, which manifest in anxiety, hyperactivity, and difficulty to concentrate during preschool years.

 Defects and Abnormalities